gdcc/dataverse-globus/README.md

 The installation and deployment instructions are written for RHEL.
 Adjust as needed for other flavors of Linux.
 You must have SSL certificate and key in order to continue with deployment.

-Install nginx
+Install nginx:
 ```bash
 sudo dnf install nginx
 ```

-Enable and start nginx
+Enable and start nginx:
 ```bash
 sudo systemctl enable nginx
 ```
 ```bash
 sudo systemctl start nginx
 ```
-Basic nginx configuration file:

 Create a new file in the `/etc/nginx/conf.d` directory.
-Name it `dataverseglobus.conf`
+Name it `dataverseglobus.conf`:
 ```bash
 sudo touch /etc/nginx/conf.d/dataverseglobus.conf
 ```

 The following is a sample `dataverseglobus.conf` file.
 You may adjust as needed to suite your installation.
 Copy the config below into `dataverseglobus.conf`
-Replace path to certificate and key with correct path, as well as insert your server name.
+Replace path to certificate and key with correct path, as well as insert your server name.:
 ```
 server {
     listen 443 ssl;